Understanding Reglan Tardive Dyskinesia: Symptoms, Diagnosis, and Monitoring

 References

-3. Medicolegal Article on Physician Liability for TD
+- PubMed Medicolegal Article on TD Liability

 Request a Free Case Review